aditimahabole/understand_nodeJs/README.md

 + setImmediate is run then
 + then after file reading is done then IO polling printed
 + now this has 4 functions setTimeout of 2s , 5s , 0s and an setImmediate function
-+ now as we know that setImmediate inside this is not bounded by IO pollling ok?!
++ now as we know that setImmediate inside this is bounded by IO polling ok?!
-+ so we cannot determine which will run first setTimeout of 0s or setImmediate
++ so setImmediate runs first
-+ my output is first setImmediate
 + then setTimeout of 0s
 + then setTimeout of 2s
 + then setTimeout of 5s